jadecobra/python_tdd_exercises/source/sleep duration.rst

          help("00:00"),
      )

-  the terminal outputs documentation for the string, we scroll through reading through the descriptions for each method until we see one that looks like it can solve our problem
+  the terminal outputs documentation for the string, we scroll through reading through the descriptions for each :doc:`method <functions>` until we see one that looks like it can solve our problem

   .. code-block:: python